 The diagnosis of anaphylaxis is based largely on history and physical findings.
 Laboratory procedures have proven to be not always reliable in the diagnosis.
 Elevated plasma histamine is only reliable within one hour of onset.
 Serum or plasma tryptase levels greater than 15ng/ml within 12 hours (ideally within 3 hours) of onset is more widely used as a confirmatory test but usually negative in food-induced anaphylaxis.
 Serial total serum or plasma tryptase measurements are more advisable that single measurement.
-Proven skin tests to allergens and elevated allergen-specific IgE levels in serum are not a reliable diagnostic of anaphylaxis, moreover these tests provides clinical relevance in the prevention of anaphylaxis (Sheikh et al, 2012).
+Proven skin tests to allergens and elevated allergen-specific IgE levels in serum are not a reliable diagnostic of anaphylaxis, moreover, these tests provide clinical relevance in the prevention of anaphylaxis (Sheikh et al, 2012).
 Mast cell tryptase is the laboratory procedure that will confirm a diagnosis of anaphylactic reaction.
 Medical emergency investigations such as arterial blood gases, ECG, chest x-ray, urea and electrolytes may also be helpful in the treatment (Soar et al, 2008).

 Patients having an anaphylactic reaction should be treated using the Airway, Breathing, Circulation, Disability, Exposure (ABCDE) approach (Soar et al, 2008).